babelouest/glewlwyd/docs/OAUTH2.md

 ### Refresh token

-Send a new access_token based on a valid reresh_token
+Send a new access_token based on a valid refresh_token

 #### URL